Ruth Bird: Teaching career

 In 1923, after leaving Belford, Bird began teaching at Truro High School, Cornwall; in 1926, she left for Wyggeston Grammar School for Girls, Leicester, where she would remain until her retirement in 1959.
-During her 33 year tenure, she chose to obtain no teaching qualifications and became senior mistress of the school.
+She became a senior mistress of the school, though during her 33 year tenure she chose to obtain no teaching qualifications.
 She was remembered as a remarkable teacher.
 D. Anne Welch, writing for the Oxford Dictionary of National Biography, memorialised her as an educator who "loved her chosen career, and was an inspirational and enthusiastic classroom teacher".
 Professor Claire Cross, a former pupil and professor emeritus of history at the University of York, described Bird as "perhaps the greatest [teacher] I ever met".

 Scholarship

 Twenty-seven years after its composition, Bird prepared her master's thesis into a book-length publication, having made some revisions at the London School of Economics in 1935–6.
 The Turbulent London of Richard II (1949) analysed the convoluted shifting of alliances between the guilds of London during the reign of Richard II (r.
 1377-99).
 According to Welch, this publication revealed "deep political and personal complexities, which have precluded any subsequent simplistic assessment of the situation".
 The monograph was published with an introduction from prominent English historian James Tait, who had died four years before its publication.

 After her retirement, Bird mainly studied the local history of Horsted Keynes, Sussex.
 Bird edited the "day books" of Giles Moore, clergyman of the parish church of St Giles, for the Sussex Record Society, published under the title: The Journal of Giles Moore, 1656–1679 (1971).
 The book was reviewed favourably by A. Tindal Hart, writing for the Journal of Ecclesiastical History, who described that, while ostensively dull in subject matter, in its pages "there emerges the vivid portrait of a seventeenth century country rector in relation to his home and family, his parishioners, and the authorities in Church and State".
 Moore's detailed accounts of his personal and household expenditures have come to be recognised as an important source for the history of English provincial clothing during Moore's lifetime.

 In Leicester, Bird co-wrote the Victoria County History entries on Humberstone and Knighton for the series' 1958 publication on Leicestershire.
 As of her death, Ruth Bird was co-writing a history of a 17th-century school in Horsted Keynes.